outscale/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `skip_lock_config` - (Optional, Default:`false`) A boolean that indicates lock configuration should not be performed; useful with different S3 implementations that do not support lock configuration
 * `skip_logging_config` - (Optional, Default:`false`) A boolean that indicates logging configuration should not be performed; useful with different S3 implementations that do not support logging configuration
 * `skip_tag_config` - (Optional, Default:`false`) A boolean that indicates tag configuration should not be performed; useful with different S3 implementations that do not support tag configuration
+* `skip_encryption_config` - (Optional, Default:`false`) A boolean that indicates encryption configuration should not be performed; useful with different S3 implementations that do not support encryption configuration

 ~> **NOTE:** You cannot use `acceleration_status` in `cn-north-1` or `us-gov-west-1`